with Opsgenie in

 Pick a user.
 Opsgenie will show you what products the person has access to and allow you to change their access status, if need be.

-Heartbeats are infrastructure tools that are used to detect if a service is down.
-Opsgenie offers various heartbeat options to be set up within the system.
-When Heartbeats are activated, they touch some part of a system to check if it’s reacting.
-In the event that it doesn’t react, the Heartbeat will alert you that it’s down.
+Opsgenie offers various ‘heartbeat’ options— infrastructural tools—to detect if service is down.
+When heartbeats are activated, they touch some part of a system to check if it’s reacting.
+If it doesn’t react, the heartbeat will alert you about the anomaly.

 This functionality exists in Jira on-premise and the Data Center version, as well.
 Remember, you can find it on the most recent version of the application ONLY.

 You can override, at any point, if someone else is sick or you need to have someone cover for you because you’re going to be on leave.